nicholas-maltbie/FallingParkourDevLog/_posts/2021-08-20-Second-Post.markdown

 * Improvement to character controller
   * Knocking the character prone/rag-doll
   * Slippery ground to slide across
+  * Bouncy surfaces and objects to jump off
   * More debugging of jumping and falling mechanics
 * Level select screen for host
   * Also, more level besides just big fans